How to draw an Elephant in five easy steps.

 Another method I use to create my reference picture and set out my drawing paper or sketch book is a Drawing board.

-Using a drawing board is much quicker and less tedious when setting out, and I find that it is also more accurate than measuring down each side of the picture, as the drawing board has a ruler already marked out on it, so all you need to do is to line your paper up with the pre set marks on the drawing board and then move the T square between each point and draw a light line right across the page.
-Also you only have to turn the page once to draw your lines both ways which saves a lot of time.
+Using a drawing board is much quicker and less tedious when setting out, and I find that it is also more accurate than measuring down each side of the picture, as the drawing board has a rule already marked out on it, so all you need to do is to line your paper up with the pre set marks on the drawing board and then move the T square between each point and draw a light line right across the page.
+Also, you only have to turn the page once to draw your lines both ways which save a lot of time.

 Adding reference points

 Once you have added all the lines and your grid is in place you will need to add the reference points so that you can locate exactly where everything is.
-To do this You will need to add numbers down the two longest sides of the picture and the alphabet across the other two shorter sides of the picture to give you reference points along both the top and bottom of the page, for example A5 or F9 and so on.
+To do this You will need to add numbers down the two longest sides of the picture and the alphabet across the other two shorter sides of the picture to give you reference points along both the top and bottom of the page, for example, A5 or F9 and so on.
 You will find that by doing this you will be able to work from both sides of the page making it far easier to accurately locate and reference a point or line intersection when drawing your outline and adding the detail.

 NB: I am using an A4 sketch book as it is also the same size as the original Elephant picture that I want to draw but you can use any size of paper you like.
 By using the grid method you can use your grid to either scale up or scale down your original photo by either increasing or decreasing the size of the segments on your grid when you mark out your blank sheet.
-You must remember however that it is important to increase or decrease your grid by equal amounts, for example if the grid on your original reference picture has squares that are 1cm apart and you want to double the size of the image then you will have to allow 2cm's between each line, or to decrease the size of the image by half you would have to allow 0.5cm's / 5mm between each line.
+You must remember however that it is important to increase or decrease your grid by equal amounts, for example, if the grid on your original reference picture has squares that are 1cm apart and you want to double the size of the image then you will have to allow 2cm's between each line, or to decrease the size of the image by half you would have to allow 0.5cm's / 5mm between each line.
 Remember also that if you want to enlarge your image you may need a bigger sheet of paper to fit the scaled up image onto.

 As I mentioned earlier, I am using a drawing board to set out my pages as it is much quicker than marking the pages out separately.

 NB: To mark out my sketch book I found that I had to slightly raise my drawing board to allow for the thickness of the sketch pad.
-To do this I placed a couple of of books under the drawing board so as to raise it up slightly to allow the paper to lay freely on my drawing board.
+To do this I placed a couple of books under the drawing board so as to raise it up slightly to allow the paper to lay freely on my drawing board.
 See below: Remember I you do not own a drawing board and would like to purchase one you can find a good selection at our Art Store.

 This is a free art resource but I need your help.